datagrok/dialogue/cas.md

 # Content-Addressable Storage (CAS)

+_draft / unfinished_

 [Opinions][] and [Document][] both make heavy use of references to document content by hash value.
-[Messaging][] may rely entirely on the behavior of a distributed CAS to publish its content.
+[Messaging][] might rely entirely on the behavior of a distributed CAS to publish its content.

-We should provide a simple interface to a variety of means of data storage and retrieval.
+We should identify the minimum interface we require for data storage and retrieval, then examine what existing software might be employed to implement it.

 The most basic requests might be to store data locally for future retrieval:

+    put(data) -> hash
     get(hash) -> data
-    put(data) -> hash

 Both of these functions may have additonal implications which require more arguments, return values, or environment settings.
 Let's explore them.

+## Data storage

+A `put` request might offer data first to local cache, then store in configured local storage areas according to some policy, and then offer the data to configured network-based storage systems.

+- Data to be stored might be critical to store for a long time, to backup, etc., while other data might be expirable.
+How do we manage this?
+(Management is perhaps out of scope, to be dealt with by each subsystem, provided an expiry or storage intent.)
+- The user might want to mark some data "private."
+Such data should never be made accessible to others.
+This may mean never storing it in the network (without sufficient encryption), and never serving it to (unauthenticated) users on the network.
+- TODO: Messaging may wish to ensure data is served to the network upon request, or deleted from a local node after first retrieval

 ## Data retrieval

-A `get` request might look first (or simultaneously) in local cache, then in all configured local storage areas, then it might query all configured network-based storage systems.
+A `get` request might look first in a local cache, then in all configured local storage areas, then it might query all configured network-based storage systems.
 Considerations:

 - The client might have a set of URLs that may be employed to retrieve the data if it is not found locally.
     - The likelihood that data will be available from given URLs is higher than that of it being available on some general-purpose network CAS, so maybe prefer these methods of retrieval?